amitayd/grunt-browserify-jasmine-node-example/README.md

 You can see the application running at [test/AppRunner.html](test/AppRunner.html)

 ### Notes
- * Couldn't get any of the jasmine-node grunt plugins to run properly with 2 directories, so using the shell instead
  * underscore.js is packaged from the npm package to the built app_bundle.
 Alternatives would be packaging it in a different bundle, but as a browserified file, or loading it as an external script file, and using its global variable.
 This is currently (AFAIK) not supported in browserify, but can be achieved through a hack to the code.
 This is currently commented out in HelloWorld.js
  * Jquery is loaded as a window global and not as a module for require().
 An alternative would be to use a jquery version which supports being exposed as a commonJS module, or using browserify-shim to wrap it so it could be used with a require().